SEO, Website Design

 Questions that Answers ‘People Also Ask’ and FAQs

 Answer the questions in this box within your content, as these are indicators of what Google thinks is important.
-Additionally, look at FAQs on other sites targeting similar SERPs and incorporate them into your content.
+Additionally, review FAQs from other sites targeting similar SERPs and incorporate them into your content.
 This helps search engine algorithms better understand the context of your page and can improve rankings.

 On-Page SEO Structured Data